 Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
 To identify and apprehend local sex buyers driving the prostitution and sex trafficking markets, significant efforts to address underlying demand for prostitution began in 1998.
 After a seven-month investigation that was initiated because of neighbor’s complaints — including reports that men demanding massages were knocking on residents’ doors — a law enforcement team led by the Morris County Prosecutor’s office raided a local home and determined it to be a brothel.
 They then arrested and charged four women with prostitution and three men with soliciting prostitution.
-Once the property had been emptied, detectives then set up a reverse sting operation from within the mansion, and arrested and charged another 12 men with soliciting prostitution, officials said.
+Once the property had been emptied, detectives then set up a reverse sting operation from within the mansion, and arrested and charged another 12 men with soliciting prostitution.
 Following their arrests, the men’s names were publicized by some press outlets.

 In 2013 an undercover operation in Parsippany resulted in the arrest of seven women for prostitution, two men for soliciting, and another man for promoting prostitution.
 All of the arrests were made at a hotel on Route 46.
 Police credited citizen complaints and Crime Stoppers tips for helping them crack down on prostituted women and their customers.